rajsawhoney/invoice-wapp/README.md

 **Have fun building!** 🚀

-You can view this build here: https://invoice-wapp.web.app/
+You can view its minimalistic build here: https://invoice-wapp.web.app/